demiroguzhan/melbourne-housing-analysis/README.md

     ##  $ Regionname   : chr  "Northern Metropolitan" "Northern Metropolitan" "Northern Metropolitan" "Northern Metropolitan" ...
     ##  $ Propertycount: int  4019 4019 4019 4019 4019 4019 4019 4019 4019 4019 ...

-When we check the structure of our data set, we can see there is a column named “X” which is not necessary since we already have built in numbering system in R. We have lots of columns which has “chr” type which looks incorrect.
+When we check the structure of our dataset, we can see there is a column named “X” which is unnecessary since we already have built in numbering system in R. We have lots of columns which is “chr” type and it looks incorrect.
 Since they are character, it won’t be healthy to check summary of the dataset now.
 So we will work with our column types first.

 # 2 Preparing Columns for Analysis

 ## 2.1 X Column

-As we mentioned above we won’t use column X. According to that, we are removing that column from our dataset for further analysis.
+As we mentioned above we won’t use column X. According to that, we will be removing that column from our dataset for further analysis.

 ``` r
 housing_dataset$X <- NULL